microsoft/superbenchmark/docs/benchmarks-design.md

 7. Some benchmarks have big variance, it’s hard to do the confirmation and investigation manually.
 8. Hard to detect the interruption of running, especially for microbenchmarks which is launched by system call.

-This document will present a new design for the benchamrks to avoid the above pain points.
+This document will present a new design for the benchmarks to avoid the above pain points.

 ### Goals